ghastlymirror/ghastlyastro/src/content/blog/the-ghastlygamer-is-now-open.md

 ---
 title: The Ghastly Gamer is Finally Open!
-description: Hello, and Welcome to my Blog!
+description: Hello, and Welcome to my personal Blog!
 It is currently a project in progress that I hope that it will grow in time.
+Here´s what to expect from my posting
 date: 2022-02-28
-category: ["blogging"]
+category:
+    - blogging
-tags: ["updates"]
+tags:
+    - updates
 donate: true
 comment: true
 ---

 Hello, and Welcome to my Blog!
 It is currently a project in progress that I hope that it will grow in time.